The Colorado legislature just passed four new laws that make significant changes to how Denver property managers and landlords interact with tenants.

 Four New Laws for Colorado Rental Property Owners

-Whether you’re a large Denver property management firm, or you rent out one piece of real estate, these new laws apply to all landlords in Colorado.
+Whether you’re a large Denver property management firm, or you rent out the basement of your home, these new laws apply to all landlords in Colorado.

 Rule Update #1: Application Fees for Rental Properties in Colorado

-- Limits the amount that can be charged
+- Limits to the amount that can be charged

 - If an application is denied, you must explain why

-- Refund any unused portion of the fee
+- You must refund any unused portion of the fee

 This update specifically applies to rental history, credit history, and criminal history of the applicant.
 You are no longer are able to take into account the rental or credit history of an applicant beyond seven years, and criminal history beyond five years - with some exceptions.